dburr/sbc6120-tools/README.md

 ### `from_sbc.sh [device] [partition] [output_image_file]`

 Copies a partition from an SBC6120 format drive into an image file. `partition` must be specified in octal.
+This is roughly equivalent to Steve's `AtaToWin` tool.

 ### `to_sbc.sh [image_file] [device] [partition]`

 Writes an image file to a given partition of an SBC6120 format drive. `partition` must be specified in octal.
+This is roughly equivalent to Steve's `WinToAta` tool.

+# NOTES

+Unfortunately I do not have an equivalent to Steve's `InstallOS8` utility.
+To initially set up your card, just download the raw OS/8 system and (optionally) games partitions from [Steve's page](https://www.grc.com/pdp-8/os8utils-sbc.htm) and use `to_sbc.sh` to write them to partition `0000` (and optionally `0001`) of your card.

 # TODO